 My Cousin K.V.:

 I'm not really sure if my cousin K.V. genuinely had a thing for unicorns, or if I just think she did.
-I do remember that she had a small box with a unicorn design on the lid that she kept in her bedroom when we were kids.
+I remember strongly that she had a small box with a unicorn design on the lid that she kept in her bedroom when we were kids.
 I saw it several times when my family came to visit.
 And like every other little girl back then, my cousin loved My Little Ponies.

 As you can see, there've been a lot of people in my life that I've 'memorialized' in my keychain collection.
 These people have all made a mark on my life, and I sincerely hope that any marks I've made on their lives have been positive.